 How Entrepreneurs Succeed: An Idea Is Not a Business

 I tend to have a lot of ideas, which is a kind way of saying that I’m easily distracted.
-The way I control this impulse is by recognizing that most ideas aren’t worth much without the solid execution to bring them into reality.
-So when I talk to someone about an idea, I will assess our ability to work together with a set of rules like this:
+The way I control this impulse is by recognizing that most ideas are not worth much without solid execution.
+So when I talk to someone about their idea, I assess our ability to work together with a set of questions:

-It’s amazing how many ideas don’t make the cut if you’re being truly honest.
-In a lot of cases, I’ll do something because I’m actually not sure…in the process of doing, I’ll find out.
-Of course, I have to disclose this fully to any involved parties, because otherwise the second battery of tests will fail:
+It’s amazing how many ideas don’t make the cut if you’re being honest.
+In many cases, I’ll do something because I’m not sure.
+I hope that in the process of doing, I’ll find out.

 • Are we maintaining momentum?